The Sydney Tramway Museum is the oldest museum of its kind in Australia and is a fantastic family-friendly destination.

 For anyone who has wondered what it would be like to get on board a tram in the early 20th century, this museum is a fantastic place to learn about the history of trams.

 Sydney Tramway Museum, Fleet, Collection, Shop, Hours & Address

-Photography buffs will be enthralled by the historic photographs of the city’s transport in the early days.
+Photography buffs will be excited by the historic photographs of the city’s transport in the early days.
 From railway cars to buses and trams, there is so much to learn while at this museum.
-Take a photo at the controls or just enjoy the memorabilia on display.
+Take a photo at the controls or enjoy the memorabilia on display.

 Amenities available at the Sydney Tramway Museum include a kiosk that sells refreshments and picnic grounds.
 The museum is open on Wednesdays and Sundays.